Nautical phrases that

 |

-- a white light displayed by ship at anchor.
+- a white light displayed by a ship or boat at anchor.
 Two such

 lights are required to be displayed by ships over 150 feet in length. |